tstack/lnav/src/help.md

 arguments to load well-known log files, such as the syslog log files.
 The flag arguments are:

-* `-a` Load all of the most recent log file types.
 * `-r` Recursively load files from the given directory hierarchies.
 * `-R` Load older rotated log files as well.